Tigray's former rulers back in Mekelle, Ethiopian government declares ceasefire

 The Ethiopian prime minister’s spokesperson and the military’s spokesperson did not respond to phone calls and messages seeking comment.
 The TPLF could not immediately be reached for comment on the ceasefire.

 U.N.
-Secretary-General Antonio Guterres said he had spoken with Prime Minister Abiy Ahmed and was “hopeful that an effective cessation of hostilities will take place.
+Secretary-General Antonio Guterres said he had spoken with Abiy and was “hopeful that an effective cessation of hostilities will take place.

 “It is essential that civilians are protected, humanitarian aid reach the people in need and a political solution is found,” Guterres said in a statement.

-Eyewitnesses in Mekelle told Reuters that after rebel forces surrounded the Martyrs’ Memorial Monument, some civilians entered the streets to celebrate.
+Eyewitnesses in the city told Reuters that after rebel forces surrounded the Martyrs’ Memorial Monument, some civilians entered the streets to celebrate.

 Fireworks briefly lit up the sky, they said.

-Some of those gathered chanted “Abiy is a thief!”, while others sang songs honouring the TPLF and waved the group’s red and yellow flag.
+Some of those gathered chanted “Abiy is a thief!”, while others sang songs honouring the TPLF and waved the region’s red and yellow flag.

-Monday’s developments followed recent reports of an escalation in fighting between government troops and the TPLF outside Mekelle.
+Earlier on Monday, residents reported seeing government soldiers pack up vehicles and withdraw from positions they held in Mekelle.

+The U.N. children’s agency accused Ethiopian government troops of dismantling satellite equipment in UNICEF’s office in Mekelle on Monday.

 Last week, residents reported that TPLF forces had entered several towns north of Mekelle, although in at least one case they withdrew within hours.